Python: Convert a given unicode list to a list contains strings

 Python List: Exercise - 199 with Solution

-Write a Python program to convert a given unicode list to a list contains strings.
+Write a Python program to convert a Unicode list to a list of strings.

 def unicode_to_str(lst): result = [str(x) for x in lst] return result students = [u'S001', u'S002', u'S003', u'S004'] print("Original lists:") print(students) print(" Convert the said unicode list to a list contains strings:") print(unicode_to_str(students))